 Our curriculum will...

-There are nine subjects that must be taught.
+We follow the National Curriculum, within this there are nine subjects that must be taught.
 These are identified as ‘Core subjects’ or ‘Foundation subjects’.
 The ‘Core subjects’ are English, Mathematics, Science and ICT.

 The ‘Foundation subjects’ are History, Geography, Art and Design, Physical Education, Music, RE, PSHE & C and Design Technology.